Updated August 2013

 Labeling something a physical activity or an exercise is not nearly as important as understanding that the human body was designed to move, and stays healthier when it does.
 In other words, being active with your body – whether it is through small amounts of activity throughout the day or scheduled blocks of time for more strenuous movement – contributes to a longer, healthier life.
 Even small changes woven throughout the fabric of your normal life can greatly enhance your activity level and your health: taking the stairs instead of the elevator, carrying instead of wheeling groceries through the store, walking a short distance instead of driving the car.

 It is important to know that neither expensive equipment nor complicated techniques are necessary in order for you to be physically active.
-Aerobic activity can be as simple as walking or cleaning your home with some added zest.
+Aerobic activity can be as simple as walking or cleaning your home with some added pep in your step.
 If it is unsafe or uncomfortable outside, try walking the stairs in your building or stepping up and down off the first step of a sturdy step-stool.

 Muscle-strengthening activities can be simple, too.
 All it takes is your body and a floor – for sit-ups, push-ups, or deep-knee bends.
 If you want to lift weights, try cans of food, jugs of water, or a spare brick.
 There are many ways to be safely physically active without spending a lot of money or going special places.